brightsole/new/README.md

 4. command for grabbing token for coverage upload and giving it to travis
 5. tool for snyk setup
 6. command for telling snyk to watch the repo

-#### FRONTEND
-1. project instantiation
-2. create the cli tool for it

 #### SERVERLESS
 1. project instantiation